gerdemb/shashin/README.md

 Open http://localhost:8000/

+## Security
+The web interface should be served for local browsers only.
+There is no security and any external user could view or delete images.
+Additionally the complete path location of each image (ie. `/Users/admin/photos/album/img_1.jpg`) is exposed to the browser.

 ## Architecture
 On an import, the md5 hash and dhash of each file is calculated and stored in an sqlite3 database.
 This database is